Amasirat/Obsidian/CSharp(.NET).md

 A subset of the CTS which every .NET aware language can support.
 ## Managed Code

-You can not use C# for non-dotnet related runtimes, officially speaking, code targetting the .NET runtime is called **managed code**.
+Officially speaking, code targetting the .NET runtime is called **managed code**.
 Code not targeting .NET is called **unmanaged code**.
 ## Assembly

 The binary unit that contains managed code is called an *assembly*. .NET binaries have no platform-specific instructions and instead have platform-agnostic instructions called the *Common Intermediate Language (IL)* and aside from that, they also contain type metadata that describes in detail the characteristics of each type within the binary like classes, enums, structs,...